Cheapness is one of the main selling points of UK equities, as they have been trading on ever lower valuations than their global peers.

 Dmitry Solomakhin, portfolio manager of Fidelity FAST Global, isn’t too sure either that UK equities present a once in a lifetime opportunity in absolute terms but finds some of them attractive as a contrarian investor.
 In fact, he’s been building out his UK allocation since the results of the Brexit referendum and his fund currently has a 27 percentage point overweight to UK equities compared to its benchmark.

 He said: “The UK is very attractive from a contrarian point of view.
 A reflection of this is that the UK is the biggest country overweight in the fund by far.
 My largest position today is Rolls Royce, which I have owned for quite some time.
 The company has had a number of financial issues over the past 10 years, but I think it's fundamentally a very good, cash-generative business.
-The management team has done very good work on restructuring.”
+The management team has done a very good work on restructuring.”

 He said: “The UK is quite interesting, because the market isn’t pricing in any growth for a lot of UK companies.
 I don’t think that’s correct.”